WatchItDev/watchit-app/README.md

 ### `npm run package-{os}`

 Build app to choosen OS.
+Depending on packaging OS will need pack in respective OS.

 ## Deploy